 Separate documents will direct the contents and format of resource planning information.
 LSEs should verify that assessments submitted on resource plan forms are consistent with the submitted demand forecast.

-Definitions of terms used in these forms and instructions are found on Page 33.
+Definitions of terms used in these forms and instructions are found on page 33.

-Questions relating to these forms and instructions should be directed to Kelvin Ke, Demand Analysis Office, by phone at (916) 654-4502 or by email at Kelvin.Ke@energy.ca.gov.
+Questions relating to these forms and instructions should be directed to Kelvin Ke at Kelvin.Ke@energy.ca.gov.

 Who Must File